 The worrying thing is that, even with all of the tailwinds in stamp duty holidays and the record site visits, the shares still aren’t back above those pre-pandemic highs.

-The Rightmove platform has actually gone on to beat those figures again since year end, recording over 8.5 million website visits on Wednesday 17 February.
+The Rightmove platform has actually gone on to beat those figures again since year end, recording over 8.5m website visits on Wednesday 17 February.
 But does the market care?
 It doesn’t look like it.

 Shares have laboured higher since lows last March and are down over the past six months.